marcus0492/apply-ViewFi/applications/ViewFi.md

 technology, and e-commerce.
 - Dhiraj Kadam - Tech Enthusiast with a Service Industry Background | Full Stack Developer | Crypto Advocate.
 - Moksedul Hoque - Senior software engineer with 6+ years of experience in React.js, Node.js, and TypeScript
-- Dima Shumyk - Experienced Back End Dev with 6+ years of experience
 - Taimur Abid - Lead UX/UI Designer with 5+ years of experience

 ## 📊 Development Status